 It is now too late to buy a car park ticket in advance for Glastonbury 2014.
 If you wish to park at the Festival but do not yet have a car park ticket, please follow the blue P (public parking) signs to the relevant car park that is open when you arrive.
 Public car park passes will be available in ALL car parks on arrival for £30 (cash only).

-In 2013, car parks opened at 9pm on the Tuesday night (June 25th) before Glastonbury 2013, allowing Festival-goers to arrive throughout the night, when traffic volumes were low.
+Car parks will open at 9pm on the Tuesday night before Glastonbury 2014, allowing Festival-goers to arrive throughout the night, when traffic volumes are low.

 • From London: M3 then A303 and A37.
 (Sat Nav TA11 7DP).